Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: Discussion

-\textbf{Comprehensive checks or fallback mechanisms}, such as secondary validation agents or alternative tool paths, help solve the problems at the local level before they propagate across the workflow (related with F2.4 faculty conditional judgment).
-Sometimes, such comprehensive checks may introduce additional overhead, which requires a balance between robustness and efficiency.

-\textbf{Progressive workflow design}, which starts with simple serial or parallel flows and gradually introduces complex patterns.
+Our ultimate goal is to enable developers to create more robust agentic workflows, so we summarize the following actionable guidelines to help improve the process of developing workflows: (i) \textbf{Clear role specification and modular prompt design} can mitigate planning errors and response misalignments, two of the most frequent failure root cause categories we observed (related with F1.3 Response content deviation, F1.5 Poor Prompt design). (ii) {\textbf{Explicit input and output validation}} should be incorporated into nodes to prevent cascading errors from malformed data (related with F1.2 Response formatting error, F2.1 Missing input validation). (iii) \textbf{Comprehensive checks or fallback mechanisms}, such as secondary validation agents or alternative tool paths, help solve the problems at the local level before they propagate across the workflow (related with F2.4 faulty conditional judgment).
+Sometimes, such comprehensive checks may introduce additional overhead, which requires a balance between robustness and efficiency. (iv) \textbf{Progressive workflow design}, which starts with simple serial or parallel flows and gradually introduces complex patterns.
 It can help build more robust systems (related with F2.2 unreasonable node dependency, F2.3 loops and deadlock).